Ede1994/RadioactiveDecay/README.md

 # RadioactiveDecay
-Calculate ans plot the radioactive decay for different nuclids
+Calculate and plot the radioactive decay for different nuclids